Aquasar: Development

 The Aquasar supercomputer first came in to use at the Department of Mechanical and Process Engineering, at the Swiss Federal Institute of Technology Zurich (ETH Zurich) in 2010.
-ETH Zurich is one of two schools that is apart of the Swiss Federal Institute of Technology with the other school being ETH Lausanne.
+ETH Zurich is one of two schools that is a part of the Swiss Federal Institute of Technology with the other school being ETH Lausanne.
 High energy efficiency, environmentally friendly computing, and high computing performance were a few of the main interests in the development of the Aquasar.
 A key part of being environmentally friendly was the focus of attempting to lower the output of carbon dioxide emissions.
 50% of an air-cooled data center's energy consumption and carbon pollution actually comes from the cooling system of the data centers rather than from the actual computing process.
 The creation of the Aquasar started in 2009.
 It was a part of IBM's First-Of-A-Kind (FOAK) program (a program encouraging IBM researchers and clients to develop potential new technologies to assist with real world problems in business).
 One other supercomputer would later use the same idea of a hot water coolant in their developments, the SuperMUC supercomputer.
 Future development of more powerful supercomputers also explored the possibilities of using on-chip cooling as their main cooling source to achieve greater computer efficiency.